-- Paying for additional help such as TaMHS, Rainbow or support through our Family School Link Worker
+- Paying for additional help such as Targeted Mental Health Service, Emotional Literacy Support Assistant work or support through our Family School Link Workers

 At some point, all of the children in a class will benefit from how the school spends its Pupil Premium: for example, if the money is used to fund an additional teaching assistant who works across the whole class, rather than providing one-to-one support or a visiting theatre company that works with the whole class.

-There is no obligation for the school to consult you about how they use the money they claim for your child, although at Lawn Primary school we welcome parents involvement.
-In a recent letter sent late autumn 2016, parents of pupils in receipt of PP where invited in to school to meet with the headteacher to discuss how the money was being spent to the benefit of their child/ren.
+There is no obligation for the school to consult you about how they use the money they claim for your child, although at Lawn Primary school we welcome parents involvement and invite you to contact us should you wish to discuss how the funding allocated benefits your child.